 We need to improve our economy from the bottom up.
 Too many people in Cincinnati live from paycheck to paycheck and there are too many roadblocks to finding a job.

 For families living in poverty, the hallmarks of middle class life—owning a home, having access to quality childcare, retiring with dignity—feel out of reach.
-That is why I am committed to promoting economic justice.
-I strongly believe in investing in our middle class and working class by increasing wages, bolstering workplace protections, passing progressive policies to help balance work and family life, and finding innovative ways to combat concentrated poverty.
+That is why I’m committed to promoting economic justice.

 - Ensure that city government contracts reflect Cincinnati’s demographic makeup

 - Demand that developers receiving city monies construct fair and affordable housing

 - Close our 40,000-unit affordable housing gap by 10%, adding 4,000 doors over four years

 - Advocate for rent abatements to allow people to stay living in their homes

 - Advocate in Columbus to repeal the recent Ohio law restricting a local minimum wage increase

 - Push for a statewide $15.00 minimum (livable) wage

 - Introduce a resolution affirming Cincinnati’s commitment to gender pay equality